CaDatPitt/documentation/01-principles-and-objectives.md

 ## Target Audiences

-This project was developed by and for library workers, scholars (students and instructors), and the public.
+This project was developed by and for library workers, scholars (including students and instructors), and the public.
 Accordingly, we have these audiences and their various use cases in mind:
 - Libraries and information professionals seeking to…
   - use this project as an implementation model for a similar endeavor at their own institution
   - collaborate with the CaD@Project Team to develop a cross-institutional collections data platform